Odinkalu demands open trial in El-Rufai 'incitement' case

 Read also: Drop charges against Sowore, SERAP tells Nigeria’s attorney-general

-Mr El-Rufai has gone after several activists and journalists with allegations of incitement since assuming office as Kaduna governor in 2015.
+Mr El-Rufai has sued a number of individuals for incitement and injurious falsehood since assuming office as Kaduna governor in 2015.

-In March 2017, the governor instigated the police to go after Audu Maikori, an entertainment executive, after he shared a story of killing in Kaduna that turned out to be false.
-Even though Mr Maikori took the false story down from his Twitter handle and apologised for sharing it without questioning its veracity, he was still arrested two times and charged to court.
+In March 2017, the governor complained to the police about Audu Maikori, an entertainment executive, after he shared a story of killing in Kaduna that turned out to be false.

-A court later dismissed the government’s case and awarded N40 million damages to Mr Maikori.
-Two years later, however, no compensation has been paid to the Chocolate City boss.

-On Wednesday, he was hauled back into prison after a court adjourn the case, which was instituted following a public caution issued against him by Mr El-Rufai.
+On Wednesday, he was taken back to prison after a court adjourned the case.